rb12345/gnuplot_i/gnuplot_i.md

 User interactions are not part of `gnuplot_i`.
 It is however possible to resize the window or rotate a 3D plot with the mouse for example, as supported by gnuplot.

 No timing mechanisms are provided to leave the outputs on screen until e.g. a key is pressed.
-It is up to gnuplot_i users to provide such functionality in their own application, depending on the kind of interaction they need.
+It is up to developers to provide such functionality in their application, depending on the kind of interaction they need.

 gnuplot_i is completely free software.
 Use it for whatever you want without any fee, and do not hesitate to send feedback to me: